 You might be ok with some of these tradeoffs, but there are some ways that you can at least manage the amount of information about you that is easy to see on the Internet.
-Keep these tips in mind when trying to take control of some of your privacy online.
+As recent events with Facebook and Cambridge Analytica have reminded us, we aren’t don’t have as much control over our data as we might think.
+Keep these tips in mind when trying to take control of some of your online privacy.

 - Choose who you connect with: It’s a good idea to “clean out” the Facebook friend list every so often if you are concerned about your online privacy.
-Pay attention to who can follow you on accounts like Twitter or Instagram where you can choose whether to have a public or private account.
-The more control you have over who sees what you post, the more privacy.
+As the Cambridge Analytica incident has taught us, our online privacy isn’t just about our person settings and practices, but it’s also about the settings and practices of people who you are connected with online.
+The data that Cambridge Analytica gathered was not just from people who gave them permissions through their apps, but also the friends of people who did so.
+It’s also important to pay attention to who can follow you on accounts like Twitter or Instagram where you can choose whether to have a public or private account.
+The more control you have over who sees what you post, the more privacy you have.
+You don’t have to grant access to everyone who requests it when you have a private account, either.

 - Assume nothing online is fully private: A good rule of thumb is to assume that anything you post online could be found by someone else.
 Consider the appropriateness of what you share online.
 Would you be ashamed if a potential boss saw a prospective post?
 Would a potential criminal be able to gather a dangerous amount of information about your life from it?
 Will you regret what you said a month from now?
 What about a year?
 These are important factors to consider.
 Don’t forget these these questions when your friends tag you in posts or photos, as well.